rweickelt/qst/doc/matrix-item.rst

 Matrix execution
 ~~~~~~~~~~~~~~~~

-A tagged testcase is re-executed for each tag and every execution entity is
+A tagged test case is re-executed for each tag and every execution entity is
 called a job.
 The job order is generally undefined.
 Tagging has consequences on
-the testcase's execution:
+the test case's execution:

-1. The testcase name in the command line output is followed by the tag data and
+1. The test case name in the command line output is followed by the tag data and
    a hash of the tag data.

-2. The testcase's working directory name is expanded with the hash.
+2. The test case's working directory name is expanded with the hash.

 Above :ref:`matrix-project.qml` example results in the following output on
 command line: